International Chinese coal projects

 Vung Ang power station

 Vung Ang power station is a 3,600 MW coal plant complex in Hà Tĩnh province.
 In August 2007, OneEnergy, a partnership of China's CLP Group and Japan's Mitsubishi Corporation, announced that it had signed a construction contract with Lilama to build the two-unit, 1,200-MW, US$1.2 billion Vũng Áng-2.
 The Vietnamese government approved the plant in March 2009.
-After finalizing the plant's build-own-transfer (BOT) agreement at the end of 2014, the plant's owners were expected to begin construction in March 2015.
+The plant's build-own-transfer (BOT) agreement was finalized in January 2017.
+Unit 1 was scheduled to be brought online in 2021, and Unit 2 in 2022.

 The Collum Coal Mine is owned by China in the southern town of Sinazongwe in Zambia.
 Twelve workers were injured on October 15, 2010, when mainly Chinese managers fired randomly at workers protesting poor working conditions.
 Investment from China has been on the rise Zambia, with several copper and coal mines bought by Chinese firms.

 In August 2012 Zambian miners killed a Chinese manager during a protest.
 The miners were protesting a delay in wage increases.
-Another Chinese was also injured during the scuffle.
 On August 7, 2012 police charged a Zambia coal miner with murder in connection with the killing of a Chinese supervisor during a protest.

 Articles and resources